rianadon/timer-bar-card/README.md

 debug: true
 ```

 Duration will be computed as the difference between these two times.
+You can also omit start time if you only have an `end_time`, in which case the `last_changed` property is used as the start time.

 #### 5. My entity has no attributes!